JulianOzelRose/TR-SaveMaster/README.md

 ## Using heuristics to determine the health offset
 Health is stored in a similar fashion for each game.
 Health is represented as a UInt16 number ranging from 0 (dead) to 1000 (full health).
-In Tomb Raider 1-3, there are several offsets that store health interchangably.
-In Tomb Raider 5 there is a health offset range.
+In Tomb Raider I-III, there are several offsets that store health interchangably.
+In Tomb Raider: Chronicles, there is a health offset range.
 In other words, health is dynamically allocated.
 Since writing to the incorrect health offset may cause the game to crash, it is important to determine the health offset with an accurate method.

+The algorithm below is specific to Tomb Raider: Chronicles.
+First, it checks to ensure that the value is within a valid health range
+(greater than 0 and less than or equal to 1000).
+Next, it performs a heuristic check before returning the health offset.
-Since health is stored right next to character movement data, is is possible to find the correct health offset by checking the surrounding data for character movement byte flags.
-Here is an example of how to implement this algorithm for Tomb Raider 5 savegames:
+Since health is stored right next to character movement data, it checks the surrounding data for character movement byte flags.
+If the offset is determined to be next to character movement byte flags, it is returned as the valid health offset.

+This algorithm is able to determine the correct health offset around 96% of the time for Tomb Raider: Chronicles, with no false positives.
+Although it is theoretically possible to add more character movement byte flags and increase the deteciton rate, doing so would result in false positives, as certain byte flags may align with null padding or unrelated data.

 ```
 private int GetHealthOffset()